Ghazni: Economy

-Transportation
+Ghazni's economy is based on agriculture, trade, transport, and tourism.
+The city is in an area of low rainfall but it does receive snow in the winter.
+The Sultan Dam which is to the north of the city and the Sarda Dam to its southeast both provide irrigation water to the area.
+There are also around 39 check dams in and around the city.

-In April 2012, Ghazni Governor Musa Khan Akbarzada laid the foundation stone of the Ghazni Airport.
+In April 2012, the governor of Ghazni laid the foundation stone of the Ghazni Airport.
 The work began later that year and was supervised by the managing director of the Ghazni province Engineer Ahmad Wali Tawakuli.

 The city is next to Afghanistan's main highway that runs between Kabul and Kandahar in the south.
-There are roads leading to Gardez and in the east and other nearby villages as well as to towns in Hazarajat in the northwest.
+Other roads from Ghazni lead east to Gardez in neighboring Paktia Province and northwest to Hazarajat.
+Many tourists visit the city for leisure and pleasure purposes.